Clever-ISA/Clever-ISA/specs/Main.md

 h: `[00 0f]`where if `f` is set `flags` is not modified.

-Operand Constraints: For opcode 0x020 and 0x021, at least one operand shall be a register, and the first operand shall not be a immediate value other than a memory reference.
-For opcode 0x021, both operands shall have the same size, and the second operand shall not be a short immediate value.
+Operand Constraints: For opcode 0x020 and 0x021, at least one operand shall be a register.
+For operand 0x021, both operands must be the same size.

 Flags: `M` and `Z` are set according to the result, unless `f` is set in `h`.